-Assume that there is a plan to complete a Feature estimated at a total of 20 Story Points, with planned labor of 400 hours in the associated work.
-The Feature consists of ten Stories of 2 points weighted Story Value, which translates to an estimate of 40 hours per Story or 20 hours per Story Point.
-During the first Sprint the team plans to complete 4 Stories of 2 points equal weighted Story Value each for a total 8 points.
+Assume that there is a plan to complete a Feature, with planned labor of 400 hours in the associated work.
+The Feature consists of ten Stories of 2 points weighted Story Value, which translates to estimate weighted value of 40 hours per Story.
+During the first Sprint, the team plans to complete 4 Stories.
 This equates to an estimate of 160 hours of labor (8/20 400 hours).
 The following are examples of possible variances after a Sprint: